Prevention and Wellness at the Heart & Vascular Institute

 We also sponsor events, screenings, and health education opportunities in the community at large, as well as in Darien, New Canaan and Wilton.
 We conduct the Hands for Life initiative, a drive to train community residents in bystander (compression-only) CPR.
 Approximately 2,000 people have been trained since the program began.
 The Heart & Vascular Institute was also highlighted at the Stamford Hospital-sponsored 2011 Fairfield Women’s Expo, and held more than 1,500 screenings for blood pressure, cholesterol, glucose and pulmonary function, as well as assessments of cardiac and stroke risk.

-Stamford Hospital's Health & Fitness Institute (HFI) is an innovative wellness facility, offering medically supervised fitness and lifestyle change.
+The Patty and George Sarner Health & Fitness Institute (Sarner HFI) is an innovative wellness facility, offering medically supervised fitness and lifestyle change.
 Our focus is on reducing health risks, symptoms and effects of disease.
 We offer a wide variety of classes and supervised workouts.
-The use of HFI's state-of-the-art exercise equipment, 25-yard lap pool, warm water therapeutic pool and Jacuzzi can help achieve weight loss and fitness goals that will not only bring about positive changes in appearance, but also -- and in our view most importantly -- in health and well-being.
+The use of Sarner HFI's state-of-the-art exercise equipment, 25-yard lap pool, warm water therapeutic pool and Jacuzzi can help achieve weight loss and fitness goals that will not only bring about positive changes in appearance, but also -- and in our view most importantly -- in health and well-being.

 Cardiac Rehabilitation Program